respawn-app/FlowMVI/docs/android.md

 }
 ```

-!> Qualifiers are needed because you'll have many `StoreViewModels` that differ only by type.
-Due to type erasure, you
+!> Qualifiers are needed because you'll have many `StoreViewModels` that differ only by type of the container.
+Due to
-must inject the VM by specifying a fully-qualified type
+type erasure, you must inject the VM by specifying a fully-qualified type
 e.g. `StoreViewModel<CounterState, CounterIntent, CounterAction>`, or it will be replaced with `Store<*, *, *>` and the
 DI framework will fail, likely in runtime.

 This is a more robust and multiplatform friendly approach that is slightly more boilerplatish but does not require you
 to subclass ViewModels.
 The biggest downside of this approach is that you'll have to use qualifiers with your DI framework to distinguish
-between different viewmodels.
+between different ViewModels.
 This example is also demonstrated in the sample app.

 ## UI Layer